fsufitch/linuxcord/README.md

 # linuxcord

 linuxcord is a user-space Discord launcher for Linux.
-It downloads the official Discord tarball, installs it under XDG directories, keeps host updates current, and launches Discord without needing system-level packages.
+It downloads the official Discord tarball, installs it under XDG directories, keeps host (the installed application on your machine) updates current, and launches Discord without needing system-level packages.

 ## Features
 - Installs Discord from the official tar.gz into user directories.